-- Keep the doors locked - Do not allow or encourage unauthorized visitors in your residence hall, room or apartment. - Know the location of fire extinguishers and fire alarms. - Follow campus rules about candles, combustibles, microwaves, refrigerators etc.

-- Mark all equipment using an identifier and keep a record of all serial numbers. - Use a cable-locking device to secure computers, TV, gaming devices etc.
+- Keep the doors locked - Do not allow or encourage unauthorized visitors in your residence hall, room or apartment. - Know the location of fire extinguishers and fire alarms. - Follow campus rules about candles, combustibles, microwaves, refrigerators etc. - Mark all equipment using an identifier and keep a record of all serial numbers. - Use a cable-locking device to secure computers, TV, gaming devices etc.

-SSU Viking Shuttle & SGA Shuttle
+SSU Viking Shuttle and SGA Shuttle

-The SSU Viking Shuttle provides free and continuous on-campus transportation and limited scheduled transportation to the Salem MBTA Station for all members of the SSU Community in an effort to:
+The SSU Viking Shuttle provides free and continuous on-campus transportation for all members of the SSU Community in an effort to:

-- Provide safe, efficient, and courteous passenger service - Achieve fuel conservation and reduction of traffic congestion on campus - Provide part-time student employment and management experience - Increase student mobility and campus security
+- Provide safe, efficient, and courteous passenger service - Achieve fuel conservation and reduction of traffic congestion on campus - Provide part-time student employment and management experience - Increase student mobility and campus security - Increase utilization of mass transportation